Aryan Chopra

 Aryan Chopra (born 10 December 2001) is an Indian chess prodigy who became a grandmaster (GM) in 2016, at the age of 14 years, 9 months and 3 days.
 The title was officially awarded by FIDE in 2017.
 He became the second youngest Indian to become Grandmaster, after Parimarjan Negi.
-Currently he is India's fifth youngest Grandmaster.

 Chess career

 Chopra began playing chess at the age of six after an accident left him temporarily house-bound.